-- (2) Student Unable to Make Request in Person or by Phone.
-If the student cannot appear in person or telephone the Registrar, the student may miss the examination and apply for a deferral after the examination date.
-Such application for deferral must be made within 48 hours of the administration of the exam for which the student seeks deferral, and in no event later than the last day of regularly scheduled examinations for that semester.
-The burden is on the student to show (i) good cause and (ii) sufficient reason for not requesting a deferral in writing, in person, or by telephone prior to the examination. - (e) Timing of Deferred Examinations.
-Deferred examinations must be taken (1) on the scheduled examination make-up date for that semester, (2) at a time approved by the Office of Student Affairs, or (3) at the next time a regularly scheduled examination is given for that course.
-Students who fail to sit for a make-up examination within the time period prescribed shall receive a failing grade in the course in question. - (f) Illness During Exam.
+Absent extraordinary circumstances, a final exam will only be deferred to a date after the scheduled administration of the exam.
+The date and time for the deferred exam will be determined by the Registrar's Office.

+(f) Illness During Exam.
 If a student becomes ill during an examination and as a result is unable to continue the examination, the student shall notify the proctor and leave all examination materials with the proctor.
 The proctor shall take the student's name, year and division, and shall forward this information and the examination materials to the Registrar as soon as possible.
 The student shall seek medical attention immediately and shall obtain from the attending physician a letter in support of the illness which prevented the student from completing the examination.
 A student who fails to complete an examination due to illness shall sit for the make-up exam the next time a regularly-scheduled examination is administered for that course.